April 2019 Release: What's New in Dynamics 365 for Sales & Service Apps

 FEB'19 UPDATE: REMOVED - Self-Service Scheduling via Portal

 This feature was set to be released towards the end of the April release wave but has now been removed from the release notes.
-As this may appears in the next October 2019 release cycle we've retained the detail on this post, hopefully as early preview of what will arrive later this year.

 Enable customers to schedule field service appointments at their convenience while making sure that the availability and skills of field services resources are considered.
 For routine maintenance visits which need to be booked, invites can be communicated by an automated email.
 From these messages, clients can to book these checks by selecting an appropriate date and time slot when a suitable resource will be available.
 By bringing extended portal capabilities to the field service operation, sales and marketing teams can further demonstrate their customer centric approach to service care.